martyjs/marty/docs/_guides/state-mixin/index.md

 Firstly, it automatically [adds change listeners](/api/stores/index.html#addChangeListener) to [stores you want to listen to](/api/state-mixin/index.html#listenTo), as well as disposing of those listeners when the component unmounts.

-It also introduces a new function [<code>getState</code>](#getState), which returns state of the component.
+It also introduces a new function [<code>getState</code>](#getState), which returns the state of the component.
 It will be called just before the initial render of the component and whenever a store updates.

 {% highlight js %}
 var UserState = Marty.createStateMixin({